Vikasdubey0551/Vikasdubey0551.github.io/index.md

  Every time the ball passes over a dent, it will cause a spike in vibration captured by the data acquisition equipment.
 This wil l cause harmonics of the fault frequency(BPFO) to appear in the vibration data.

-In this project I tackle the following tasks :
+In this project, I tackle the following tasks :

 - Find the difference between a good bearing and a faulty one? and identify the BPFO.
 - Use machine learning techniques to distinguish the good bearing from the faulty one.